interactive-matter/numberdemo/README.md

 # Number Demo
-A small example how to convert numbers, nothing special
+A small kata how to convert numbers, nothing special